Pra-ahl/healthtech1-test-pranav/README.md

 Hey 👋

-I'm Pranav, candidate for the Senior Software Engineer role.
+I'm Pranav, candidate for the Senior Software Engineer role at Healthtech1.

 Below you'll find run instructions and my observations for the email automation take home test.